Keavon/Thesis/src/paper/thesis.md

 <h3 id="ch-6-2">6.2 Ragged-Edged Ink Brush Pen</h3>

 A brush pen with a vividly black ink provides almost a completely solid appearance except for the taper and the ragged edges, caused by the paper's small-scale surface geometry and the brush tip.
-Replicating that look around the edges is the goal for this test, shown in Figure 25.
+Replicating that effect around the edges is the goal for this test, shown in Figure 25.
 The system handles ink-based brushes very well which other brush models like stamping often struggle with.

 ![](results-solid-ink.png)